eclipse-theia/theia-website/src/docs/faq.md

 Forking VS Code:
 - Cuts you off from the Microsoft Marketplace (and some extensions like Live Share).
 - Creates a heavy maintenance burden to keep up with upstream changes.
+- Exposes your project to significant future risks, as VS Code's strategies and conditions may change.
+Remember, VS Code is developed to serve the needs of VS Code itself, not your product.

 Theia:
 - Gives you deep customization without forking.